QuantEcon/lecture-source-py/source/rst/odu.rst

-In the version considered below, the wage distribution is unknown and must be learned
+In the version considered below, the wage distribution is unknown and must be learned.

-* The following is based on the presentation in :cite:`Ljungqvist2012`, section 6.6
+* The following is based on the presentation in :cite:`Ljungqvist2012`, section 6.6.

 Let's start with some imports